Corrections Policy

 • A description of the issue

-• Any helpful context or sources
+• Any helpful context, sources, or evidence

 Transparency Matters

-Our goal is simple: Smart, simple news you can trust.
+Our goal is simple: smart, simple news you can trust.